Marken-Foo/tsumemi/README.md

 # Tsumemi 詰め見 - KIF browser #

-Navigate through a folder of tsumeshogi problems with ease.
-For each problem, see the board position and view the solution when done solving.
+Navigate through your tsumeshogi problems with ease.
+Speedrun a set of tsumeshogi problems and record your statistics.

 ![](browser.png)

 Shogi players may have hundreds of tsumeshogi stored in .kif files.
-However, as far as I'm aware there isn't a program to quickly go through these files.
-For stronger players who can solve each problem at a glance, the total time taken opening each file in turn can be many times more than the actual solving.
+For stronger players who can solve each problem at a glance, the total time taken opening each file in turn can be many times longer than the actual solving.

-This little bit of Python aims to let shogi players train with their large collections of tsumeshogi quickly and efficiently.
+Tsumemi lets shogi players train with their large collections of tsumeshogi quickly and efficiently.

+Comes with a free set of ten 1-te and ten 3-te problems in the folder `/sample_problems`, composed by Marken Foo.

 ## How to install ##

-### From binary ###
+### Zip file ###

-For Windows 10 users, you can download a zipped file from the [Releases](https://github.com/Marken-Foo/tsumemi/releases/) tab.
+Windows 10 users can download a zip file from the [Releases](https://github.com/Marken-Foo/tsumemi/releases/) tab.

-To use, unzip the folder somewhere and run the tsumemi.exe executable file inside.
+To use, unzip the folder somewhere and run the `tsumemi.exe` executable file inside.

 ### From source ###

-Dependencies: Python 3.5 (tested with 3.8.1) or later, TKinter 8.6 or later, Pillow (tested with 8.1.0)
+Dependencies: Python 3.7 (tested with 3.8.1) or later, TKinter 8.6 or later, Pillow (tested with 8.1.0)

 Download the repo into the working directory of your choice, e.g. `git svn clone https://github.com/Marken-Foo/tsumemi/trunk` (Git SVN) or `git clone https://github.com/Marken-Foo/tsumemi.git` (Git).

-To open the program, either run tsumemi.py (make sure it's in the same directory as the top-level tsumemi folder), or run the tsumemi top-level package from the command line with `python3 -m tsumemi`.
+To run, either run tsumemi.py (make sure it's in the same directory as the top-level tsumemi folder), or run the tsumemi top-level package from the command line with `python3 -m tsumemi`.

-Comes with a free set of ten 1-te and ten 3-te problems in the folder `/sample_problems`, composed by Marken Foo.

-### Less-technical instructions - from source ###
+### From source (for the less technically-inclined) ###

 You'll need Python 3, which will help you run Python (.py) code files on your computer.
 You can download an installer for the latest version from the [official Python website](https://www.python.org/).
 It also comes with TKinter.

 You'll also need Pillow, which lets Python files deal with images.
-Once you've installed Python (let it change your PATH variable when installing!), open a console (Command Prompt, Windows Powershell, Mac Terminal, Bash, etc).
-Type `pip install Pillow` and press enter.
+Once you've installed Python (let it change your PATH variable when installing!), open a console (Command Prompt, Windows Powershell, Mac Terminal, bash, etc).
+Type `pip install Pillow` and press Enter.
 This should install Pillow.

 (If you have issues with the above steps, you can consult the first two sections of some [documentation on how to install python packages](https://packaging.python.org/tutorials/installing-packages/).

-Download everything in this repository.
+Download everything in this GitHub repository.
 You can go to the [main page of this repository](https://github.com/Marken-Foo/tsumemi), click the green "Code" at the top right of the file list, and you can download everything as a zip file.

 Finally, to run the program, double click on `tsumemi.py`.

 ## How to use ##

-From the menu bar, "File -> Open folder...", or Ctrl-O on the keyboard opens the folder selection dialog.
-Select the folder containing the kifu files you want to browse.
+From the menu bar, "File -> Open folder...", or Ctrl-O opens the folder selection dialog.
+Select a folder, and all kifu files within the folder will be opened.

 ### Free mode ###

-The board position of the first file will be shown once you open a folder containing some kifu files.
+The board position of the first kifu file will be shown once you open a folder.
 Click "Show/hide solution" or press H to show or hide the solution (it must be entered as the main line in the kifu file).

 Press "< Prev" (or the left arrow key) or "Next >" (or the right arrow key) to go to the previous or next .kif files in the selected directory.

 Check "Upside-down mode" to display the positions from gote's point of view instead, for a different style of training.

-There is a simple stopwatch timer under the problem list.
-"Split" will record the time since the last split as the time taken to solve the current problem.
+There is a simple stopwatch under the problem list.
+"Split" records the time taken to solve the current problem (time since the last split).

 ### Speedrun mode ###

 The "Start speedrun" button will enter **speedrun mode**, where you can go through all the problems in the folder in order while your times for solving each are recorded.

+For each problem, you can move pieces to solve it.
+Illegal moves will be ignored (except uchifuzume/pawn-drop mate), but any wrong move will be flagged as a wrong answer.

-For each problem, once you have solved it you can choose *Show solution* to check your answer and select whether you got it right or wrong (the timer will be paused while doing so).
-If you cannot solve the problem, you can choose to *Skip* to the next problem instead.
+Alternatively, *Show solution* lets you check your answer and choose whether you got it right or wrong (the timer will be paused while doing so).
+If you cannot solve the problem, you can *Skip* to the next problem without seeing the solution.

 Your time splits and correct/wrong/skip/unattempted status for each problem are displayed in the panel on the right.